michaeltilly/tillynetblog/content/my-home-lab-journey/post-4/Pi-hole DNS Migration to Production VLAN.md

 ---
 title: "Pi-hole DNS Migration to Production VLAN"
 date: 2025-04-20
-tags: ["tillynet", "homelab", "pihole", "vlan", "dns"]
+tags: ["tillynet", "homelab", "pihole", "vlan", "dns", "network_isolation"]
 categories: ["My Home Lab Journey"]
 draft: false
 ---

-# 🧪 Pi-hole DNS Migration to Production VLAN
+# Pi-hole DNS Migration to Production VLAN

-## 🧭 Overview
+## Overview

 This phase of the HomeLab project documents the successful migration of the internal Pi-hole DNS server from the flat LAN network to a newly created and isolated **Production VLAN**.
 This change enhances security, improves segmentation, and prepares the environment for scalable DNS resolution across all other VLANs.

 ---

-## 🎯 Objectives
+## Objectives

 - Create and configure a dedicated Production VLAN on pfSense
 - Migrate the Pi-hole LXC container to the new VLAN